navFooh/web-project-template/README.md

 ```

 ## Grunt tasks
-As previously mentioned, there are two grunt-modes; development and distribution.
+There are two grunt-modes; development and distribution.
 ```
 grunt:dist
 ```